If you stagnate, it’s time to reinforce your weak areas

 Analyze your four areas of competence and strengthen your weak points.
 You aren’t wasting your time when you learn the same grammatical points several times and practice them in various oral activities.
 Think of it as an opportunity to review and consolidate what you have learned, and thus gain self-confidence.

-For better learning French choose a custom-tailored teaching
+Learn French using a custom-tailored teaching method